 Impact excavates a uniquely useful crater, 9 km across.
 This is Omaha Crater, named after the U.S. Army’s most hard-won D-Day beachhead.
 Omaha Crater is dotted at creation with a pattern of worksite depressions.
 Bedrock holds one quintillion (1018

 ) Joules of impact heat, centered on the new, lowest point on Mars.
 Here 1.3 kPa of atmospheric pressure, the depressions, and crater heat make possible a lake and other reservoirs for settlement use.
-Water surface temperature is set via heat exchange below 11 °
+Water surface temperature is set via circulation and heat exchange below 11 °

 C to prevent boil-off.